What’s Happening with KidSpirit?

 Thanks to the Interfaith Center of New York for mentioning our HuffPost article on the ICNY blog!

 KidSpirit wins a Wilbur!
 We are delighted to announce that KidSpirit has won a 2012 Wilbur Award for the Best of KidSpirit Online, Volume 1.
 The Best of KidSpirit won in the Youth Book category, and was honored alongside work from such illustrious organizations as 60 Minutes, Entertainment Weekly, CBS News, and the Oprah Winfrey Network.
 You can see a full list of winners on the website for the Wilburs.
-The Wilbur Awards are awarded by the Religion Communicators Council, an interfaith association founded in 1929.
-These awards recognize the work of individuals in secular media in communicating religious issues, values, and themes each year.

 Press Release: KidSpirit Online Wins a 2012 Wilbur Award.
 Download here.